 Anti Patterns

 Common failures that waste time and money.
-Extracted from by Chip Huyen
+Extracted from AI Engineering Anti-patterns by Chip Huyen

 Teams adopt generative AI for status, not solutions.
 Companies want bragging rights: "we use AI."